Aman-khare/meta-huggingface-hackathon-team-silver-orca/README.md

 # Clinical Note Scribe
-An **OpenEnv-compliant** environment for evaluating AI agents on clinical SOAP-note generation from doctor–patient transcripts.
+An **OpenEnv-compliant** environment for evaluating AI agents on clinical SOAP note generation from doctor patient transcripts.

 Built for the **Meta × Hugging Face OpenEnv Hackathon**.